Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 Exercise

-Sometimes, physical activity is the last thing you feel like doing when your cramps, but getting some exercise can help relieve your symptoms.
+Sometimes, physical activity is the last thing you feel like doing when you have cramps, but getting some exercise can help relieve your symptoms.
 Studies show exercise increases blood flow which can help you get rid of cramps fast and effectively.

 Even if you have a 20-minute lunch break, you can still fit in a quick walk, which can get your heart pumping and help get rid of your cramps.